 In 2004, a world no-one anticipated came into view.
 As part of an FDA review of paediatric antidepressant trials at this point, it became clear that all trials in paediatric depression were negative, that all published studies were ghost or company written, in all cases the data were inaccessible and in the case of the published studies the publications were at odds with the data regulators revealed.
 The data on both benefits and harms was systematically distorted in publications even in the leading medical journals (5).
 This came to a head over the issue of suicide in 2004, when New York State filed a fraud action against GlaxoSmithKline (GSK), primarily on the basis that a ghost-written publication of Study 3291 claimed paroxetine worked for and was safe for children who were depressed, when in an internal review it had recognised it didn’t work and had opted to pick out the good bits of this study and publish them (6).

-This led reviewers within NICE, then compiling Guidelines for the treatment of pediatric depression, to publish an editorial “Depressing research” which raised a question as to whether it was possible in the circumstances revealed by these trials to undertake systematic reviews or write guidelines (7).
+This led reviewers within NICE, then compiling Guidelines for the treatment of peadiatric depression, to publish an editorial “Depressing research” which raised a question as to whether it was possible in the circumstances revealed by these trials to undertake systematic reviews or write guidelines (7).

 The issue of lack of access to the data and ghost writing of publications was therefore “known” within the Cochrane collaboration and Guideline apparatus as of 2004.
 This is not a feature of paediatric antidepressant trials alone, as what had been revealed appears to be standard industry operating mode (8).